 What is the Minnesota Conference doing before General Conference to prepare for whatever is next?

-Bishop Ough convened a strategy team that’s working to help the Minnesota Conference move forward and stay together in this season of change within The United Methodist Church.
-He also assembled a task force to develop a process for churches wanting to disaffiliate.
-Numerous resources have been created to help congregations have conversations around what is happening in the denomination and the aspirational vision adopted at the 2019 Annual Conference, and the finance office and Minnesota Conference Council on Finance and Administration have been monitoring changes in apportioned giving and making plans to reduce the 2021 budget in order to account for the structural changes that are likely to come for The United Methodist Church.
+The conference has a strategy team that’s working to help the Minnesota Conference move forward and stay together in this season of change within The United Methodist Church.
+A task force is also developing a process for churches wanting to disaffiliate.
+Numerous resources have been created to help congregations have conversations around what is happening in the denomination and the aspirational vision adopted at the 2019 Annual Conference, and the finance office and Minnesota Conference Council on Finance and Administration have been monitoring changes in apportioned giving and making plans for the budget in order to account for the structural changes that are likely to come for The United Methodist Church.

 How should my congregation prepare for General Conference?